-6.3 Implications for Practice, Theory and Limitations of the Study
+Implications for Practice, Theory and Limitations of the Study

 The above analysis provides empirical evidence of the benefits offered by a focused structured questionnaire to support the process of reflection during an AR study.
-Furthermore, the study describes a new form of action research recently proposed to the IS community by Mårtensson & Lee (2004).
+Furthermore, the study describes a new form of action research recently proposed to by Mårtensson & Lee (2004).
 Dialogical AR is a novel and relatively untested method and this work seeks to investigate the approach.
-The use of the Principles of Canonical Action Research I believe, also enhances the methodology especially in the area of academic rigour.
+The use of the Principles of Canonical Action Research we believe, also enhances the methodology especially in the area of academic rigour.
 This paper proposes to make a contribution to the "Principle of Learning through Reflection" by providing guidance for reflection that can be used in conjunction with Davison et al.'s schema.
-Recently, Swanson's (2004) called for IS researchers to engage with the psychological literature due to the cognitive nature of the innovation process.
-The engagement with the work of Bob Dick is I contend, inline with this general point.
+Recently, Swanson's (2004) called for researchers to engage with the psychological literature due to the cognitive nature of the innovation process.
+The engagement with the work of Bob Dick is we contend, in-line with this general point.